 I’m sure I’ll be spending more per year on books than I have in the past, but I can still get some ebooks from my library.
 I also have access to pretty much all of the classic literary works for free, and I’ve already downloaded several such as Sense and Sensibility and A Tale of Two Cities.
 I plan to read several of these that I’ve skipped over the years.
 I’ve made it a point over the years to support the book launches of many of the podcast authors I follow, such as the aforementioned Mr. Lowell, and I will continue to do so via ebooks.

-Borrowed Time, just like I have!
-If you don't have a Kindle and would rather read it on your PC or Mac, just download the free reader app, buy the book, and you're good to go!
+So if you’ve been thinking about getting an ebook reader I would encourage you to make the plunge.
+I haven’t even tried out all of the bells and whistles on my Kindle and I love it.
+Oh, and if you already have one, make sure to get your own copy of Borrowed Time, just like I have!
+If you don’t have a Kindle and would rather read it on your PC or Mac, just download the free reader app, buy the book, and you’re good to go!

 What’s that?
 You have a Nook or some other ebook reader?
 Not to worry!
 Borrowed Time is also available in pretty much every format known to man via the Smashwords site.
 You can also find it as a NOOKbook, and on the Sony, Kobo (with a 5-star rating!), and Diesel ebook stores.